nhm38/ECE4960/lab1-page.md

 - 1 x USB-C to USB-C cable

 # Procedure
-1. Installed the Arduino Core for Apollo3 on the Arduino IDE
+- I installed the Arduino Core for Apollo3 on the Arduino IDE
     - Instructions are [here](https://learn.sparkfun.com/tutorials/artemis-development-with-arduino?_ga=2.30055167.1151850962.1594648676-1889762036.1574524297&_gac=1.19903818.1593457111.Cj0KCQjwoub3BRC6ARIsABGhnyahkG7hU2v-0bSiAeprvZ7c9v0XEKYdVHIIi_-J-m5YLdDBMc2P_goaAtA4EALw_wcB)
-    - Hooked up the Artemis Nano to my laptop using the USB-C cable
+    - Then I connected the Artemis Nano to my laptop using the USB-C cable

-2. Blink Example
+- Blink Example
+    - I uploaded File > Examples > 01.Basics > Blink to the Artemis Nano which turns the LED on and off for 1 second.

 {% include youtube.html video="mfgcybbQz18" %}

-3. Serial Monitor Example
+- Serial Monitor Example
+    - I uploaded File > Examples > Apollo3 > Example04_Serial which prints 9 lines of formatted strings, and then I typed a test phrase into the serial monitor to demonstrate the "echo" function.

 {% include youtube.html video="8p_e_DGtcAQ" %}

-4. Analog Read/Temperature Example
+- AnalogRead/Temperature Example
+    - I uploaded File > Examples > Apollo3 > Example02_AnalogRead.
-    - I changed the example code to only output the raw temperature values for ease of reading
+    - I changed the example code to only output the raw ADC (analog to digital converter) counts from the temperature sensor for ease of reading the output
     - I commented out the other print statments and added the following code
 ```
 Serial.printf("Temperature: %d\n", temp_raw);
 ```
 {% include youtube.html video="We0yZWZzr20" %}

-You can see the temperature increase when I wrap my hand around the Artemis Nano and then decrease when it's placed up against the cold window (it was 3&deg;F outside!).
+You can see the temperature increase when I put my hand around the Artemis Nano and then decrease when it's placed up against the cold window (it was 3&deg;F outside!).

-5. Pulse Density Microphone Example
+- Pulse Density Microphone Example
+    - I uploaded File > Examples > PDM > Example1_MicrophoneOutput.

 {% include youtube.html video="j4tkVlPPoTI" %}

-I used an online tone generator on my phone to play a frequnecy at 440 Hz.
-You can see the microphone picks up a values that's close to that frequency.
+I used an [online tone generator](https://onlinetonegenerator.com/) on my phone to play a frequnecy at 440 Hz.
+You can see the microphone picks up a value that's close to that frequency.